signalfx/signalfx-java/README.md

         });
 ```

-#### Adding SignalFuse metadata to Codahale metrics
+#### Adding Dimensions and SignalFuse metadata to Codahale metrics

 You can add SignalFuse specific metadata to codahale metrics by using
 the MetricMetadata of the reporter.
+When you use MetricMetadata, rather
+than register your metric directly with the metricRegistry, you should
+call the .register() method you get from the call forMetric().
+This will
+construct a unique codahale string for your metric.

 ```java
 // This will send the size of a queue as a gauge, tagging the queue